India retains RBI's retail inflation target band

-New Delhi, March 31 (IANS) India has retained the Reserve Bank's retail inflation target band of 2-6 per cent under the 'Flexible Inflation Targeting' framework.
+New Delhi: India has retained the Reserve Bank's retail inflation target band of 2-6 per cent under the 'Flexible Inflation Targeting' framework.

 The target for retail inflation has been retained at 4 per cent with a margin of 2 per cent on either side for the period of 2021-26.